Born: February 18, 1950

 Shepherd appeared alongside Jennifer Love Hewitt in the 2010 television film The Client List and then in the 2012-13 series based on the film.

 Shepherd appeared in Do You Believe?
 (2015), a Christian-themed movie produced by Pure Flix Entertainment, the same studio that produced God's Not Dead.
-She played a mother grieving the death of her daughter.[20]
+She played a mother grieving the death of her daughther.

-Throughout her career, Shepherd has been an outspoken activist for issues such as gay rights[21] and abortion rights.[22][23]
-In 2009, she was honored by the Human Rights Campaign in Atlanta to accept one of two National Ally for Equality awards.[24]
-She has been an advocate for same-sex marriage.[25]
+Throughout her career, Shepherd has been an outspoken activist for issues such as gay rights and abortion rights.
+In 2009, Shepherd was honored by the Human Rights Campaign in Atlanta to accept one of two National Ally for Equality awards.
+She has been an advocate for same-sex marriage and parental rights.

 She was present at the opening of the National Civil Rights Museum in her hometown of Memphis, for which she lent some financial support.[26]

-In her autobiography,[27] Shepherd revealed that she called her mother in 1978, crying and unhappy with the way her life and career were going.
-Her mother replied, "Cybill, come home."
-Shepherd went home to Memphis, where she met and began dating David M. Ford, a local auto parts dealer and nightclub entertainer.
-She became pregnant and the couple married that year.
+In her autobiography she revealed that in 1978 she called her mother, crying, unhappy with the way her life and career were going, to which her mother replied "Cybill, come home."
+She went home to Memphis where she met, and began dating local auto parts dealer and nightclub entertainer, David M. Ford.
+She became pregnant and they married that year, but the marriage ended in divorce in 1982.
 Their daughter, Clementine Ford, was born in 1979.
-The marriage ended in divorce in 1982.

-In 1987, Shepherd became pregnant by chiropractor Bruce Oppenheim and married him, giving birth to twins, Cyrus Zachariah and Molly Ariel Shepherd-Oppenheim[1] during the fourth season of Moonlighting.
-The couple divorced in 1990.
+In 1987 she became pregnant by chiropractor Bruce Oppenheim, and married him, giving birth to twins, Cyrus Zachariah and Molly Ariel Shepherd-Oppenheim during the fourth season of Moonlighting.
+They divorced in 1990.
+Oppenheim went on to marry actress Jenilee Harrison.
+It was Harrison who noticed a patch on Shepherd's back which was diagnosed as melanoma and subsequently removed.

-In June 2012, Shepherd became engaged to Andrei Nikolajevic.[28]
-By 2015, the engagement had been called off.[29]
+In June 2012 she became engaged to boyfriend Andrei Nikolajevic.

 Shepherd made the following claims in her autobiography:[27]